Skip to main content

 Gilding

-After laying a gesso base, gilding can be applied using leaves of many metals, including gold, silver, bronze, copper & aluminium.
-This gives a luxury finish with a huge range of custom styles including patination, scuffing, rub through and burnishing.
-There are water-gilding and oil-gilding processes available depending on what is needed.
+After laying a gesso base, gilding can be applied using leafs of many metals, including gold, silver, bronze, copper & aluminium.
+This gives you a luxury finish with a huge range of custom styles including patination, scuffing, rub through and burnishing.

 Burn Back